tombracey/PuLP-Fantasy/README.md

 ### 3. Optimisation - [knapsack.py](src/knapsack.py)

-The `knapsack.py` script invokes the function to transform the original data, before defining a knapsack problem to find the highest sum of Projected_Points within the constraints outlined above.
+The `knapsack.py` script invokes the function to transform the original data, and defines a knapsack problem to find the highest sum of Projected_Points within the constraints outlined above.

 The first line in the function defines the knapsack problem with the aim of maximising the 'objective function'.
-The second line initialises a dictionary to map each constituency to a binary value - 1 if selected and 0 if not.
+The second line initialises a dictionary ready to map each constituency to a binary value - 1 if selected and 0 if not.
 The third line sets the 'objective function' to be the sum of Projected_Points values.

-Then there is a line to add each of the constraints to the problem, before the .solve() method assigns the binary values to each constituency.
+Following this, there is a line to add each of the constraints to the problem, before the .solve() method assigns the binary values to every constituency.
 The function returns the constituencies with a value of 1.

-I chose to use the `PuLP` library to tackle the knapsack problem because it was relatively simple to construct after seeing a few examples, and more importantly, it automatically finds an optimal way to process this volume of data and solve the problem within a second.
-Before trying this library, I'd created a 'brute force knapsack' which would have calculated every possible combination of the 600+ candidates, except it would have taken my laptop over 100,000 years.
+I chose to use the `PuLP` library to tackle the knapsack problem because it was relatively simple to construct after seeing a few examples, and more importantly, it automatically finds an optimal way to solve the problem within a second.
+Before trying this library, I'd created a 'brute force knapsack' which would have calculated every possible combination of the 600+ candidates, except this would have taken my laptop over 100,000 years.

 At the bottom of the script, the knapsack function is invoked to print the selected constituencies: